14 Best Movies of 1974

 Read More: Best Movies of 1985

-One of the most influential films of the decade, directed by Terence Malick, and to this day I am not he has made a better film.
+It is one of the most influential films of the decade, directed by Terence Malick, and to this day, I am not sure he has made a better film.
 The New World (2005), maybe, but nothing he has made strikes me as electrifying as Badlands.
 Based loosely on the killings of Charles Starkweather, a young man who took a young woman off her porch and went on a killing spree before being captured, the picture is a stark, powerful work with superb performances from Martin Sheen and Sissy Spacek.
 The film was made on a shoestring budget, and though far from a blockbuster, it found a following, a loyal one and is a beloved work from this time.

 Read More: Best Movies of 1998

-Mel Brooks created the parody film with Blazing Saddles, further down on this list and followed his western spoof with a superb comedy Young Frankenstein that sends up the classic Universal horror films of the thirties.
-Shot on the same sound stages as the classic Boris Karloff films, Brooks made an affectionate, loving spoof that was hysterically funny, irreverent, well acted and directed from a superb script.
-Gene Wilder, Peter Boyle (their song and dance is a high point), Madelaine Kahn and Teri Garr are wonderful, Cloris Leachman a lovely surprise and Gene Hackman to die for.
+Mel Brooks created the parody film Blazing Saddles, further down on this list, and followed his western spoof with a superb comedy, Young Frankenstein, that sends up the classic Universal horror films of the thirties.
+Shot on the same sound stages as the classic Boris Karloff films, Brooks made an affectionate, loving spoof that was hysterically funny, irreverent, well-acted, and directed from a superb script.
+Gene Wilder, Peter Boyle (their song and dance are high points), Madelaine Kahn, and Teri Garr are wonderful, Cloris Leachman is a lovely surprise, and Gene Hackman is to die for.
 One of the greatest American comedies ever made.

 Read More: Best Movies of 1981